 It could bring in a pretty penny though, and the process is relatively straightforward.

 This is an off-shoot of the courier service, but with a twist.
 You need to be fast, while travelling within the speed limits, to ensure your delivery arrives on-time and is not cold.

 So, local road knowledge is a must and stopping off for a cuppa on the way is a no-no.

-Likewise, this job may involve more contact with the customer that a traditional courier service, as you may have to accept payment on delivery.
+Likewise, this job might involve more contact with the customer that a traditional courier service, as you might have to accept payment on delivery.

-You can expect to earn anything from the minimum wage – £6.56 an hour for over 18s – upwards.
+You could expect to earn anything from the minimum wage – £6.56 an hour for over 18s – upwards.